TVLuke/Democracy-Exchange/README.md

 ## Tests

 The tests are fairly simple, we just use the data from an election on its own system.
-The result should the be the actual seat distribution from that election.
-If that happends we probably got this somewhat right.
+The result should be the actual seat distribution from that election.
+If that happens we probably got this somewhat right.
 Or not too wrong.

+Tests are automatically run on GitHub's infrastructure using GitHub Actions whenever code is pushed to the main branch or when a pull request is created.
+This helps ensure that changes don't break existing functionality.
+You can see the test results in the "Actions" tab of the repository.

 # Note on Use of LLMs